Kennitos/search_engine_JuNocta/README.md

 4. Press (4) to open the search engine,
 5. Press (q) to quit

-These options are presentated separately for the user on purpose.
+These options are presented separately for the user on purpose.
 For the first time use, the user normally would use option 1 to automatically clone the repositories, setup elasticsearch and open the search engine application.
-When the the search engine is closed, the cloned repositories will stay on your laptop and indexed dataset into elasticsearch (on localhost:9200) will still be present.
+When the the search engine is closed, the cloned repositories will stay on your laptop and the indexed dataset into elasticsearch (on localhost:9200) will still be present.
 Meaning there will be no need to clone the repositories and setup elasticsearch again for a second time, which could be time consuming depending on the size.
-Therefore option 4 exist.
+Therefore option 4 exists.

 ![gif](img/start_se.gif)